thigg/ledsonnodezero/README.md

 ffffff
 ```

-should light up one led
+should light up the first led in white.

 ## Hardware and Setup
 - Built with a raspberry pi zero.